taimourxkcd/Coding-Archieve/Command Line/vim/vim.md

 - cntrl + ^                     : moves you to the previous file you were in
 - cntrl + o                     : you have a jumplist, it hops the files/directories that are in that jumplist
 - cntrl + i                     : to go forward in a jumplist
+- cntrl + d                     : this shows you a popup menu with the recommended commands
+- shift + d                     : deletes everything forward from your cursor in the current line
+- cntrl + p                     : this would go backward in a list ( when doing fuzzy find)
+- cntrl + n                     : this would go forward in a list ( when doing fuzzy find)
+- cntrl + j                     : grep a word. you get a files list, then you can go forward with this from one file to another
+- cntrl + k                     : grep a word. you get a files list, then you can go backward with this from one file to another
 --------------------------------WINDOWS MODE-----------------------------------------------------------
 - s                             : splits the screen horizontally
 - v                             : splits the screen vertically